|

 Interior

-Nevertheless, the sound quality is good, drowning out the
+Nevertheless, the sound quality is good, drowning out the sound of the diesel when pressing on.

 The car has a 12v socket for charging or powering items